 In our view the best all round trap is the Duffus or tunnel trap, closely rivalled by the Talpex trap.
 However, whatever type of trap you use you must buy good quality traps, and that is a minefield!
 See our Mole Trap Review.

 Do I need to weather my new traps?

 You will get lots of advice about burying your mole traps to get rid of the smell.
 Don’t bother.
 We use them brand new and have never noticed any difference between new traps and old traps.

 Do I need to wear gloves?

-If you want to keep your hands clean yes.
+If you want to keep your hands clean, yes.
 From the moles point of view it does not matter.
-Some claim that you must do everything to keep the smell off the traps but I don’t subscribe to that.
-I often have diesel, blood, and the smell of dogs on my gloves.
+Some claim that you must do everything to keep the smell off the traps but we don’t subscribe to that.
+We often have diesel, blood, and the smell of dogs on our gloves.